 Accessors (Getter/Setter) and Singleton Traits in PHP

 Traits were introduced into the PHP language in 5.4, and from this point many interesting use-cases have appeared.
 One such instance is the reduction in boilerplate code when prototyping a new idea.
-Though these should be implemented within the project before completion, I have found using the two traits below to help speed up the development life-cycle.
+Though these should be implemented within the project before completion, I have found that using the two traits below helps to speed up the development life-cycle.

 Accessors (Getter/Setter)

-With encapsulation being an incredibly important aspect of Object-oriented programming, accessors and mutator methods provide the user with an interface to interact with a class instance in an controlled manner.
-However, during the early stages of development creating these methods can be very cumbersome and time consuming.
-Sure you can let your IDE do all the boilerplate insertion, or maybe we should all move to a language such as C# which has great syntactic sugar for the these properties.
-The trait below however, dynamically sets and gets instance properties based on the common place method naming pattern.
-For example, ‘setFirstName’ will set the ‘firstName’ property, where as ‘getFirstName’ will return the instances value.
+With encapsulation being an incredibly important aspect of object-oriented programming, accessors and mutator methods provide the user with an interface to interact with a class instance in a controlled manner.
+However, during the early stages of development, creating these methods can be very cumbersome and time-consuming.
+Sure, you can let your IDE do all the boilerplate insertion, or maybe we should all move to a language such as C# which has great syntactic sugar for these properties.
+The trait below, however, dynamically sets and gets instance properties based on the common method naming pattern.
+For example, setFirstName will set the firstName property, whereas getFirstName will return the instance’s value.

 trait Accessors {